cheeseburg3h/deep-learning-assignment-csa/README.md

 # Deep Learning Implementation Assignment

-This project contains a from-scratch implementation of a small feedforward neural network for predicting strokes using the Kaggle healthcare dataset.
-The code is organised into reusable modules that implement activation functions, loss, forward and backward passes, gradient descent variants, and experiment tooling required by the assignment brief.
+This project contains a implementation of a small feedforward neural network for predicting strokes using the Kaggle healthcare dataset.

 ## Project structure